 This West Coast-Italian daytime trattoria was near a downtown job I had, and caught my interest because of its incredible coffee.
 Really as good as anything I’ve had in town, which is saying something.

 Sadly, the morning and dessert baking was pretty ordinary, dry non-flavourful baked goods.
 But there was one exception: an Italian doughnut (“bomba”), fresh and deep-fried, which usually came filled with Nutella, the Italian chocolate-hazelnut spread, a fabulously sybaritic breakfast of champions.
 More, once in about six or eight times the bomba would be available filled with custard: an exquisite dynamite accompaniment to their creamy mocha.
 But then they stopped making the bomba, and so I quit going there in the morning.

 Then I woke up to their lunchtime show.
-The owner is from Rome, and they put up a very respectable “pane Romana”: warm or cold racetrack-shaped pizza on display on a marble slab behind a sneeze panel, which is more or less competently chopped off for you, as much as you want.
+The owner is from Rome, and they put up a very respectable “pane Romana”: warm or cold racetrack-shaped pizza on display on a marble slab behind a sneeze panel, which is chopped off for you, as much as you want.

 My favourite is the smoked salmon.
 A cool wheat-flavored pizza base covered with mouthwatering mayo-tomato sauce, then arugula leaves, then a good layer of rich creamy sliced salmon with cracked pepper to emphasize the heat of the arugula.
 God it’s good.
 I always have it with a small glass of fresh cold grapefruit juice and head out the door happy.
 The pizza isn’t that hard to make: I’ve even duplicated it at home with my own pizza dough.